haroldthimbleby/improving-science/README.md

 * `make git-prep`

-    What's on Git that we've lost, or stuff we have got locally but probably don't want on Git, so you can delete it or move it out the way or whatever.
+    Is there anything on Git that we've lost, or stuff we have got locally but probably don't want on Git, so you can delete it or move it out the way or whatever.

 * `make help`

-    Explain how to use `make`, and list all available options for using `make`.
+    Explain how to use `make`, and list all available options for using it.

 * `make help-brief`